1

 Unlock paid features

-Merchants on paid plans get an additional step to turn on automation features, ensuring they leverage what they're paying for while building product awareness.
+Merchants with a paid add-on see an additional step to turn on automation features, ensuring they leverage what they're paying for and build awareness.

 Nudge to publish